Regulation of Non-Lawyers

 Who can provide legal advice in Arizona?

-Only attorneys admitted to the State Bar of Arizona may provide legal advice in Arizona.
+Only active members of the State Bar of Arizona and other persons who comply with the Arizona Supreme Court's rules regarding the practice of law may provide legal advice in Arizona.

 What are "certified legal document preparers?"

 The Legal Document Preparer Program certifies legal document preparers in Arizona.
 Legal Document Preparers are certified individuals who prepare or provide legal documents without the supervision of an attorney.
 Legal Document Preparers may provide general legal information but may not give legal advice.
 Effective July 1, 2003, all individuals and businesses preparing legal documents without the supervision of an attorney in good standing with the State Bar of Arizona, must be certified pursuant to Rule 31 and Arizona Code of Judicial Administration §7-208.

 What should I do if I am harmed by a non-lawyer acting like a lawyer?

 Today, the State Bar of Arizona has the authority to bring an action to enforce rules regarding non-lawyers engaging in the unauthorized practice of law.
 You may wish to file a complaint regarding the conduct of the non-lawyer.
 The State Bar will review the allegations and determine whether it is appropriate to investigate and file a complaint against the individual who appears to be engaging in the unauthorized practice of law.
 Alternatively, the Bar may refer, coordinate, and assist the investigation and prosecution of the matter by the Office of the Attorney General, United States Bankruptcy Trustees, Certified Legal Document Preparer Program or other agencies.

 How do I make a complaint to the State Bar of Arizona?